Skip to main content

 Editorial Policy

 Help After Loss provides free bereavement guidance for people in the UK who have lost someone.
-We take the accuracy and sensitivity of our content seriously.
+We take both the accuracy and the sensitivity of our content seriously, because people read these pages at a very difficult time.
 This page explains how we research, write, and maintain our guides.

 How we research content